Book Caravan Park

 Learn about the rehabilitation at the Boddington Bauxite Mine.
 Please wear long pants, long sleeve shirt and closed in shoes for entry to the mine.

 Located along the Pinjarra-Williams Road on the west side, approximately 1km from the turn off.
 The foundation stone was laid in 1894 by Arthur Batt.
 The church remains in excellent condition to this day.
-You are able to enter the church and view the historic features.

 The iconic building of Boddington’s Town Hall was constructed in 1950 and replaced the original weatherboard building built in 1924.
-The building is used now by many sporting clubs and the annual arts and crats exhibition is held here every November.
+The building is used now by many sporting clubs and the annual arts and crafts exhibition is held here every November.